cpjobling/eg-247-textbook/_sources/filter_design/filters.md

 :::

-As we saw in {ref}`ft4:ideal_lp_filter`, filters with ideal characteristics are not physicaly realizable (they are not *causal* systems).
+As we saw in {ref}`ft4:ideal_lp_filter`, filters with ideal characteristics are not physically realizable (they are not *causal* systems).
 Instead we design practical filters that approximate these characteristics.

 A **digital filter**, in general, is a computational process, or algorithm, that converts one sequence of numbers representing the input signal into another sequence of numbers representing the output signal.